freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-81-path-sum-two-ways.md

 ---

 ## Description

 <section id='description'>

-In the 5 by 5 matrix below, the minimal path sum from the top left to the bottom right, by <strong>only moving to the right and down</strong>, is indicated in bold red and is equal to 2427.
+In the 5 by 5 matrix below, the minimal path sum from the top left to the bottom right, by **only moving to the right and down**, is indicated in bold red and is equal to 2427.

 <div style='text-align: center;'>
   $\begin{pmatrix}